whisthq/whist/main-webserver/scripts/load_testing/README.md

 # Load Testing

 Load testing is a valuable tool for discovering complex bugs in our code base.
-Previously, it has helped identify issues with our locking mechanisms on webserver and race conditions in ECS-host.
+Previously, it has helped identify issues with our locking mechanisms on webserver and race conditions in the host service.
 It runs every Sunday at 2am EST in the `main-webserver-load-testing` workflow.
 Load testing source is a little complex to navigate, so this README exists to help demystify all that is going on.
 First, the files:

 ```
 ./scripts/load_testing